BEFORE THE STATE LOTTERY COMMISSION

 AUTH: 23-7-202, MCA

 IMP: 23-7-202, 23-7-211, MCA

-REASON: The amendment to (3) clarifies that the information may not only be used for publicity, but may also be used for advertising purposes.
-The amendment to (8) allows the Lottery to provide the option of electronic transfer of prize winnings directly to the claimants account.
-A new (12) is added to clarify the exception provided for in 23-7-311(3)(b), MCA, concerning the 20-year maximum pay out period and $20,000 minimum annual installment for prize payouts.
-The Lottery currently participates in Multi-State Lottery (MUSL) games requiring payment periods of more than 20 years.
+A new (12) is added to fully implement the exception provided for in 23-7-311(3)(b), MCA, concerning the 20-year maximum pay out period and $20,000 minimum annual installment for prize payouts.
+This is reasonably necessary because the Lottery currently participates in Multi-State Lottery games requiring payment periods of more than 20 years.